stanleymarwa/Age-Analysis-Factors/README.md

 ## Usage

-1. Open the Jupyter Notebook file `analysis.ipynb` to view the analysis.
+1. Open the Jupyter Notebook file [Age Factors Analysis.ipynb](https://github.com/stanleymarwa/Age-Analysis-Factors/blob/main/Age%20Factors%20Analysis.ipynb) to view the analysis.
-2. Ensure you have placed the dataset in the `data` folder.
+2. Ensure you have placed the `lifespan_data.csv` file in the `data` folder.
 3. Run the notebook cells to reproduce the analysis, charts, and summary statistics.
 4. Modify the notebook as needed for your own research or analysis.

-## Contributing

-If you'd like to contribute to this project, please follow these guidelines:

-1. Fork the repository on GitHub.
-2. Make your changes and commit them with descriptive commit messages.
-3. Create a pull request, explaining the changes you've made.